noccylabs/immp-spec/README.md

 ## Join the development process

-Use the issue tracker, fork, and send us your push requests.
+Use the issue tracker, fork, and send us your pull requests.
 Who better to help design the mail protocol of the future but the people that will use it.